superkabuki/threefive_is_SCTE35/README.md

  _I've spent the last five years doing nothing but SCTE-35, a lot of people consider me a subject matter expert, other people describe me with adjectives._ ~Adrian

+## `Q.` What is SCTE-35?

+## `A.` SCTE-35 is just encoded binary data.
+This  data is used to signal when to splice in commercials and such.
+The variables are used to facillitate this action and to help determine the type and length of commercials.
+As with most things related to streaming video, it's way more complicated than it needs to be, kind of like trying to learning Latin in a Chinese fire drill.
+Don't worry though, threefive3 makes it much easier.

 ### threefive3 has been installed Over 4 Times in Egypt, At Least 3 Times in Iceland, and 1 Time in Myanmar.
 # threefive3 is SCTE-35.